flutter-it/docs/docs/documentation/watch_it/watching_streams_and_futures.md

 **When to use:**
 - Stream depends on reactive parameters (like selected room ID)
 - Switching between different streams based on user input
-- **Important:** The stream instance must actually change - not just be recreated with the same data
+- **Important:** Only use when the stream should actually change, not when accidentally recreating the same stream

 #### Full Method Signature